FedNST: Federated Noisy Student Training for Automatic Speech Recognition: Background

 \section{Background}

 \textbf{End-to-End (E2E) ASR} can be viewed as translating a sequence of input audio frames $\mathbf{x}= (x_1, \ldots, x_T)$, into a sequence of corresponding labels $\mathbf{y} = (y_1,\ldots,y_L)$.

-Modern E2E ASR models consist of an encoder-decoder architecture trained using a weighted sum of the sequence-to-sequence (Seq2Seq) \cite{DBLP:conf/icassp/BahdanauCSBB16} objective $\mathcal{L}_{\text{Seq2Seq}}$ and the Connectionist Temporal Classification (CTC) ~\cite{DBLP:conf/icml/GravesJ14} objective $\mathcal{L}_{\text{CTC}}$: where $\nu \in [0,1]$.
-The CTC objective helps with convergence during the early stages of the training and is more robust to noisy conditions while the attention-based Seq2Seq objective helps in understanding long range dependencies~\cite{DBLP:conf/icassp/KimHW17}.
+Modern E2E ASR models consist of an encoder-decoder architecture, trained using a weighted sum of the sequence-to-sequence (Seq2Seq) \cite{DBLP:conf/icassp/BahdanauCSBB16} objective $\mathcal{L}_{\text{Seq2Seq}}$ and the Connectionist Temporal Classification (CTC) ~\cite{DBLP:conf/icml/GravesJ14} objective $\mathcal{L}_{\text{CTC}}$: where $\nu \in [0,1]$.
+While the CTC objective helps with convergence during the early stages of training and is more robust to noisy conditions, the attention-based Seq2Seq objective helps in understanding long-range dependencies~\cite{DBLP:conf/icassp/KimHW17}.
 Recent advancements in E2E ASR models introduce self-attention to better capture intra-sequence relationships~\cite{DBLP:conf/interspeech/GulatiQCPZYHWZW20}.

-\textbf{Noisy Student Training (NST) for ASR}, a semi-supervised learning algorithm originally proposed for image classification~\cite{DBLP:conf/cvpr/XieLHL20}, has been recently shown to significantly improve ASR performance ~\cite{DBLP:conf/interspeech/ParkZJHCLWL20/nst-asr}.
+\textbf{Noisy Student Training (NST) for ASR}, a semi-supervised learning algorithm originally proposed for image classification~\cite{DBLP:conf/cvpr/XieLHL20}, has been recently shown to significantly improve ASR performance \cite{DBLP:conf/interspeech/ParkZJHCLWL20/nst-asr}.
 Briefly, \nst~\cite{DBLP:conf/interspeech/ParkZJHCLWL20/nst-asr} involves: (1) training an initial model $\theta_0$ on a labelled dataset $\mathcal{D}_L$; (2) integrating $\theta_0$ with a language model; (3) generating pseudo-labels for an unlabelled dataset $\mathcal{D}_U$ with $\theta_0$ (here data filtering and balancing may be applied); (4) training $\theta_0$ on a mix of $\mathcal{D}_L$ and $\mathcal{D}_U$ to generate $\theta_1$; (5) repeating steps 1-4 until convergence.